pre-emptive/monchero-agent/README.md

 ## Current State

 Be an early adopter!
+Actually, Monchero Agent can be used to build a complete single server monitoring platform.
+That is, it can periodically check services, tracks their state and reports on them (on the command line).
+By using 'actions', it's possible to have it send alerts (email, Slack, Telegram etc) too.

 Things still to do:

 - Implement a 'push' mechanism
 - CI to build OS packages with the agent inside, proper versioning and strip the